 Batchtown is a tiny village located in the state of Illinois.
 With a population of 163 people and just one neighborhood, Batchtown is the 792nd largest community in Illinois.

-Batchtown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Batchtown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Batchtown are a mix of both white- and blue-collar jobs.
 Overall, Batchtown is a village of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Batchtown who work in office and administrative support (23.08%), healthcare suport services (20.00%), and business and financial occupations (13.85%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.46% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Batchtown is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Batchtown does not have a public transit system used by locals to get to and from work.

 In terms of college education, Batchtown is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.27% of adults 25 and older in the village have at least a bachelor's degree.